philippe44/AirConnect/README.md

 AirConnect can run on any machine that has access to your local network (Windows, MacOS x86 and arm64, Linux x86, x86_64, arm, aarch64, sparc, mips, powerpc, Solaris and FreeBSD).
 It does not need to be on your main computer.
 (For example, a Raspberry Pi works well).
 It will detect UPnP/Sonos/Chromecast players, create as many virtual AirPlay devices as needed, and act as a bridge/proxy between AirPlay clients (iPhone, iPad, iTunes, MacOS, AirFoil ...) and the real UPnP/Sonos/Chromecast players.

-The audio, after being decoded from alac, can be sent in plain, or re-encoded using mp3 or flac.
-Most players will not display metadata (artist, title, album, artwork ...) except when mp3 re-encoding is used and for UPnP/DLNA devices that support icy protocol.
+The audio, after being decoded from alac, can be sent in plain, or re-encoded using mp3, aac or flac.
+Most players will not display metadata (artist, title, album, artwork ...) except when mp3 or aac re-encoding are used and for UPnP/DLNA devices that support icy protocol.
 Chromecast players support this after version 1.1.x

 ## Installing